-FigureExample 4

-Example of early warning approach
+Figure 4 Example of early warning approach

-The above graphexample shows a generic early warning process including the different steps and parties involved:
+The above graph shows a generic early warning process including the different steps and parties involved:

-- early warning engine owned by the back office; - early warning alert handling by the front office; - potential hand-over to NPL units in the case of deteriorating credit quality; - quality assurance and control via second and third lines of defence.
+- · early warning engine owned by the back office; - early warning alert handling by the front office; - potential hand-over to NPL units in the case of deteriorating credit quality; - quality assurance and control via second and third lines of defence.

 The following sections detail each of the process steps.
-It is important to note that each step in the early warning (or watch-list) process needsshould have clear owners.
-Furthermore, adequate reporting and escalation procedures need to should be established, and the process needs to should be compatible with the procedures implemented for NPL reporting and the hand-over of borrowers that become non-performing to the NPL WUS.
+It is important to note that each step in the early warning (or watch-list) process needs clear owners.
+Furthermore, adequate reporting and escalation procedures need to be established, and the process needs to be compatible with the procedures implemented for NPL reporting and the hand-over of borrowers that become non-performing to the NPL WUs.

-3.6.2 Early warning engine/indicatorengines/indicators
+3.6.2 Early warning engine/indicator

-Banks need toshould develop a suitable set of EWIs for each portfolio.
+Banks need to develop a suitable set of EWIs for each portfolio.

 The computation of key EWIs should be carried out at least monthly.
-For certain specific EWIs (e.g. research at industry/segment/portfolio or borrower level research), updates might be available less frequently.
+For certain specific EWIs (e.g. industry/segment/portfolio level research), updates might be available less frequently.